 Check the Project Status page for progress updates (updated 05/2017).

-The latest issue of Rice Magazine featured an article on spatial history and Historical GIS projects at Rice, including the New Orleans Mortality Project.
+The Spring 2017 issue of the Rice Magazine featured an article on spatial history and Historical GIS projects at Rice, including the New Orleans Mortality Project (pg.
+30).